discorporate/flatland/docs/source/validation/index.rst

 This capability comes in handy in a web environment when designing rich UIs.

-Containers will run any validators in their :attr:`~flatland.Container.descent_validators` list during the decent phase.
+Containers will run any validators in their :attr:`~flatland.Container.descent_validators` list during the descent phase.
-Decent validation is the only phase that may be short-circuited.
+Descent validation is the only phase that may be short-circuited.

 .. doctest::